Seven cases of meningitis have been reported on the New Jersey campus

 The bacteria can reside for months in the back of the throat before causing symptoms, Schaffner said.

 But the disease is not wholly understood.
 Cases of meningococcal disease in general – including Group B – have dropped in recent years to the lowest levels since the 1930s.
 “Nobody knows why,” he said.
 And cases sometimes occur more frequently in Oregon.
 “We’ve never understood that, either.”

 The New Jersey outbreak is also puzzling.
 “Why this is occurring is not clear, but the trick everybody is working on is how to stop it, how to prevent further cases,” he said.

-If the board decides to offer the vaccine, as many as 8,000 undergraduate and graduate students at the school could be offered the vaccine.
+If the board approves, as many as 8,000 undergraduate and graduate students at the school could be offered the vaccine.